SimonCropp/MarkdownSnippets/readme.md

 &#10137;&#10137;Line one of the snippet
 </pre>

-Note none of the tabs have been trimmed.
+Note that none of the tabs have been trimmed.

-### Ignore paths
+### Ignored paths

 When scanning for snippets the following are ignored: